j23414/mango-user-guide/install_mango.md

 **Font Size**

 You can increase the font size for the console and the editor using Ctrl++ on Windows and Linux or Cmd++ on Mac.
 Use Ctrl+- or Cmd+- to decrease font.
+This will not increase the font size of node or link labels.

 **Panel Layout**